 AP courses allow high school students to take classes at the US university level.
 They allow students to study 38 subjects in-depth and prepare them for college-level work.
 Most US universities recognize AP credit as college credit.
 The AP Program offers several awards for high achievement.
 Each year, over 2.8 million students take AP exams, with most students taking multiple APs during the course of their high school careers.
 AP is one of the most recognized curricula for top universities and CGA is looking forward to launching this program.

 This is a tricky question to answer, however, the answer is usually ‘No’.
-This is not because students are not academically challenged, but rather because Crimson Global Academy can be more accomodating and personalized to the demanding or unusual schedules of our students and families.
+This is not because students are not academically challenged, but rather because Crimson Global Academy can be more accommodating and personalized to the demanding or unusual schedules of our students and families.
 This often means that our students are able to achieve more, faster.

+Who is Crimson Global Academy for and are there any restrictions or limitations?
 The intended age range for CGA is 13-18, however, we believe education should not be based on age but rather that admission and progression should be based on competency and diagnostic testing of student ability.
 You can expect exceptions to be made for extraordinary achievers.

 The school generally serves students who are self-motivated with highly engaged parents and a desire to be a future world leader.
 As a result, we do not accept students who are not academically motivated and talented relative to their normal school-age expectations.